MicrosoftDocs/customer-insights/ci-docs/data-unification.md

 title: "Create a unified view of your customers"
 description: "Go through the data unification process with your data to create a single master dataset of account or customer profiles."
 recommendations: false
-ms.date: 07/27/2022
+ms.date: 08/05/2022
 ms.reviewer: v-wendysmith

 ms.subservice: audience-insights
 ms.topic: overview
-author: mukeshpo
+author: sstabbert
-ms.author: mukeshpo
+ms.author: sstabbert
 manager: shellyha

 searchScope: